 Without question, the Northeast quadrant is dominated by the mountains of the northern Appalachians.
 The famed Appalachian Trail (A.T.) passes over or comes within two miles of five of these highpoints, including the northern terminus of the A.T. and the gem of the Northeast - Katahdin, Maine.
 At 5,267 feet, Katahdin sharply rises some 4,000 feet above the surrounding landscape and its impressive profile have led some to call it the only western peak east of the Mississippi.
 Though it is a state highpoint, Katahdin is probably best known as the finish line to the A.T. for approximately 300 folks who annually complete the nearly 2,200 mile trek from Springer Mountain, Georgia.

-Mount Washington, New Hampshire ... often described as the world's most dangerous small mountain.
+This, of course, is not meant to diminish the importance of the equally renowned Mount Washington, New Hampshire ... often described as the world's most dangerous small mountain.
 At 6,288 feet, Mount Washington's brutal weather (highest surface wind speed ever recorded) and relatively easy accessability (2-3 hours from downtown Boston) have proved a lethal combination far too often.
 Yet for those fortunate enough to visit her summit in clear skies, views not only encompass the surrounding White Mountains but extend westward across Vermont's Green Mountains to the Adirondacks of New York.
 Other Appalachian Trail highpoints include Mount Greylock, Massachusetts and High Point, New Jersey.
 The A.T. also passes less than two miles east of Mount Frissell, Connecticut.
 All of these mountains offer many hiking options while Katahdin and Washington offer mountaineering routes as well.

 Mount Marcy, New York and Mount Mansfield, Vermont not only provide interesting wilderness hiking choices, but also give the traveler a feel for the far northern climes of the continental United States.
 The arctic alpine tundra zones found atop these peaks are more typical of conditions found hundreds of miles into Canada than what one might expect to find in the congested Northeast.
 Geologically speaking, while the 4,393-foot Mount Mansfield is considered part of the Green Mountain portion of the Appalachians, Mount Marcy's Adirondack mountains have been shaped by entirely different geologic forces.
 The exposed metamorphosed sedimentary rock of the Adirondacks has been dated to be more than one billion years old, yet it has only been uplifted into mountainous form over the last two million years.
 While the Appalachians are a deeply eroded range, the Adirondacks are still growing.

-Mount Davis, Pennsylvania, Backbone Mountain, Maryland and Spruce Knob, West Virginia in this region.
+Keeping with the geology theme, it should be said that the three state highpoints in the Allegheny Plateau region are more closely related to the southern Appalachians than to the mountains of the Northeast.
+But the relative geographic smallness of the Northeast has led to the inclusion of Mount Davis, Pennsylvania, Backbone Mountain, Maryland and Spruce Knob, West Virginia in this region.
 These three highpoints are all located within about 120 miles of each other and many complete this trifecta on the same trip.
 While the 3,000-foot plus elevations of Backbone Mountain and Mount Davis are impressive enough for the Northeast, one must keep in mind that much of this "unglaciated" part of the plateau sits above 2,000 feet.
 In terms of prominence, the lower Pocono Mountains of eastern Pennsylvania offer more net gain than does the highpoint of the Keystone State.